undisassemble/yap/Features.md

 Changes some details about the packed executable to cause programs like [Detect It Easy](https://github.com/horsicq/Detect-It-Easy) to believe it uses a different protection system.
 Currently supported protectors are: Themida/WinLicense, UPX, MPRESS, Enigma, and ExeStealth.
 (ExeStealth is only available if Delayed Entry Point is disabled).

+### SDK & Direct Syscalls

+Makes syscalls directly where possible, going around user-mode WINAPI hooks on those functions.
+Includes a library to allow communication between your code and the packer, which also provides access to some syscall functions.

 ### Other

-Includes other features like anti-debug,
+Includes other features like anti-debug, anti-dump, anti-vm, anti-patch, and others.

 ## Reassembler